 Note: Above discussed features becomes very useful if you are using vi/vim to document a UNIX command and you wanted to include examples of the output from this command.

-Let’s assume we have already open /etc/hosts file using vi editor and want to open and edit /etc/resolv.conf without leaving the vi editor, this can be done by using below in command mode,
+Let’s assume we have opened /etc/hosts file using vi editor and want to open and edit /etc/resolv.conf without leaving the vi editor, this can be done by using below syntax in the command mode,

 Once we hit enter it will open /etc/resolv.conf file, do the change whatever you want and then save and exit the file.

-That’s all from this article, i hope these tips will help you to work on vi and vim editor more efficiently.
+That’s all from this post, I hope these tips will help you to work on vi and vim editor more efficiently.
+Feel free to post your queries and feedback in below comments section.

 You can filter lines through a shell command.
 For example, to sort some lines: